MARKET SNAPSHOT: Nasdaq Extends Loss To A Second Day As Tech Stocks Slump

 Check out:

-It is the second time in a week that the gadgets giant has been downgraded, with the more bearish view once again stemming from concerns that optimism over the iPhone 8 has been baked into the stock.
+It is the second time in a week that the iPhone maker has been downgraded, with the more bearish view once again stemming from concerns that optimism over the iPhone 8 has been baked into the stock.

-Chip-gear maker Applied Materials Inc.(AMAT) and chip maker Nvidia Corp.(NVDA) were also among the S&P 500's biggest early morning losers.
-They were trading lower by 1.7% and 0.3%, respectively.

 (https://twitter.com/ReformedBroker/status/874236387956064257)